kchowdhry/mobx-navigation/README.md

 ## Usage

+The bulk of the documentation is actually housed as code in the example project located in this repo [here](https://github.com/PlexChat/mobx-navigation/tree/master/example/src).
+The scenes and classes in there could use some organization (difficult because the feature set is so large), so changes to help shuffle and rename things would be appreciated.
+For additional exposition, or to get the gist of the library, keep reading.

 To get started with the library, you will need a `NavContainer` component somewhere near or at the top of the application render tree.
 If you wish to embed the `NavContainer` inside some other component, you may.
 This component, should have declared, as children, any `NavTab` elements you wish to exist